Claude on Amazon Bedrock: Everything You Need to Know

 Claude Models on Bedrock

 Anthropic’s model lineup is tiered by capability, context window, and price.
-Bedrock exposes most of the current Claude family, though model availability varies by AWS region.
+Bedrock exposes most of the current Claude family, though availability varies by AWS region.
 Here’s a current snapshot:

 claude-opus-4-5 Complex reasoning, long documents 200K tokens GA